Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

+Regardless of company and department dynamics, some managers remain stymied in the same occupational title and pay level for decades.
 They become "too valuable in their positions to replace" and "not valuable enough" as assets for the administration to further develop and kick up the ladder to better wages and more responsibility.

 Such professional development may be viewed as a risky gamble by leadership.
 Training costs and replacement costs to develop a manager may be too formidable as well.

-Such a hands-on manager can be inspiring to subordinates, but can also work himself into illness.
+We have seen the portrayal in literature and on-screen of the frustrated, hardworking manager who toils around the clock in rolled-up shirtsleeves.
+In fact, this is a solid stereotype.
+Such a hands-on manager can be inspiring to subordinates, but they can also work themselves into illness.
 He or she likely could accomplish more for the company by delegating duties and leading subordinates into a network that is structured for optimal results.

+Leader.
+Leading.
+Leadership.
+One of these words might be the first that comes to mind when someone asks themselves, "What qualities make a good manager?"
 That word might or might not be part of any individual person that is a manager.
 Not all managers lead.
 Some do best in taking direction, not providing it.

 Some people may think that a manager and a leader are actually the same, but they are not necessarily identical.
-An effective manager will have leadership qualities and management skill is only one facet of leadership.
+An effective manager will have leadership qualities, and management skill is only one facet of leadership.

-Ongoing Professional Development targets that need and a good alternative is Self-Improvement Training through books, online materials, a career coach, a counselor, a job club, a professional organization, or other entities and resources.
+A leader possesses a natural set of talents that inspire people to follow, be loyal, and produce.
+Some managers have these qualities, but others do not possess them or have them to a degree that can be enhanced through training and coaching.
+Ongoing professional development targets that need, and a good alternative is self-improvement training through books, online materials, a career coach, a counselor, a job club, a professional organization, or other entities and resources.

-Those managers that do not have specific leadership qualities and some who do not receive guidance to draw them out often work much harder than do their subordinates.
+Those managers that do not have specific leadership qualities and some who do not receive guidance to draw them out often work much harder than their subordinates.
 They may even become workaholics and may become resentful of subordinates.

 Functions of a Manager

 In some instances, a manager is a babysitter with a glorified title.
-This might be someone that accepts the title "manager" and by doing so, helps to lower an organizational framework for a group of people.
-This establishes a pecking order in a type of informal Vertical Team.
+This might be someone that accepts the title "manager" and, by doing so, helps to lower an organizational framework for a group of people.
+This establishes a pecking order in a type of informal vertical team.

+If the manager in the group does not use leadership qualities to their best advantage, the dynamics of the workgroup may change for the worse.
+Murmuring begins, production lowers, and people quit.
 Sometimes a manager is actually a front-line worker, paid just a bit more than subordinates in order to set a faster, more productive work pace.
 In factories of the early 20th century, these individuals were called "straw bosses."

+I have known managers that earned only five cents per hour more than their subordinates yet produced 50% more work output.
+This is not fair.
 A manager and a leader are not necessarily the same.
-Effective management is a skill needed by leaders in order to be effective and to rise in the workplace to higher, more responsible, and better-paying job in a lifelong career.
+Effective management is a skill needed by leaders in order to be effective and to rise in the workplace to higher, more responsible, and better-paying jobs in a lifelong career.

-What is Leadership?
+What Is Leadership?

+Leadership is one characteristic of an effective manager.
 The best goal of a manager is to maximize work output for the company.
 To do so, effective managers must: